madsrumlenordstrom/chisel-f4pga-flow/README.md

 make program
 ```

-Which will automatically generate SystemVerilog which will then be synthesized to a bitstream file that is programmed to the FGPA.
+Which will automatically generate SystemVerilog which will then be synthesized to a bitstream file that will be programmed to the FGPA.
+You do not need to manually run the whole chain of commands showed earlier.

 ### Testing
 You can run the blinky test by running following command:

 ```shell
 make test
 ```